Tom Cruise: An Unauthorized Biography: Response from Cruise and Church of Scientology

 On January 14, 2008, Church of Scientology public affairs director Karin Pouw released a 15-page statement criticizing the book.
 In the statement, the Church of Scientology called the book "a bigoted, defamatory assault replete with lies," and said that Cruise "is a Scientology parishioner and holds no official or unofficial position in the Church hierarchy," and that "Accuracy and truth were not on Morton's agenda."
 Cruise's publicity firm Rogers & Cowan, also issued a statement, which criticized Morton for not interviewing "one person who has known or worked with Tom" in the past 25 years, and also criticized Morton for writing "outlandish and malicious lies to sell books".

-In January 2008 the niece of David Miscavige released a statement on the internet in favor of Morton's book.
-Jenna Miscavige Hill, whose father Ron Miscavige is the older brother of David Miscavige, criticized Pouw's statement about the book.
+In January 2008, Jenna Miscavige Hill (the niece of David Miscavige) released a statement on the internet in favor of Morton's book.
 Hill stated: "I am absolutely shocked at how vehemently you insist upon not only denying the truths that have been stated about the church in that biography, but then take it a step further and tell outright lies."
 Hill's statement was part of an open letter to a Church of Scientology official which described how her family had been broken apart by Scientology policies.
 In response, Karin Pouw told the Agence France-Presse "The church stands by its statement of 14 January.
 The church does not respond to newsgroup postings."
 Hill told the Agence France-Presse that she had released the statement in a public forum to draw attention to the Scientology practice of disconnection.

 The book's publisher, St. Martin's Press, called the possibility of a lawsuit from Tom Cruise and the Church of Scientology "unfortunate", stating "It is unfortunate that lawyers for both Mr. Cruise and Scientology have felt the need to threaten us with legal action at every step of the way."
 In a statement to Usmagazine.com the publisher supported Morton's research on the book: "In the two years that we have worked with Andrew Morton on this book, we have been deeply impressed by his commitment to going beyond the rumors to get the facts that would enable him to paint a balanced and accurate portrait of such an enigmatic public figure."